Platformer: Decline of 2D

 The abundance of platformers for 16-bit consoles continued late into the generation, with successful games such as Vectorman (1995), Donkey Kong Country 2: Diddy's Kong Quest (1995), and Super Mario World 2: Yoshi's Island (1995), but the release of new hardware caused players' attention to move away from 2D genres.
-The Sega Saturn, PlayStation, and Nintendo 64 nevertheless featured a number of successful 2D platform games.
+The Saturn, PlayStation, and Nintendo 64 nevertheless featured a number of successful 2D platformers.
 The 2D Rayman was a big success on 32-bit consoles.
 Mega Man 8 and Mega Man X4 helped revitalize interest in Capcom's Mega Man character.
 Castlevania: Symphony of the Night revitalized its series and established a new foundation for later Castlevania games.
 Oddworld and Heart of Darkness kept the subgenre born from Prince of Persia alive.

-The difficulties of adapting platform gameplay to three dimensions led some developers to compromise by pairing the visual flash of 3D with traditional 2D side scrolling gameplay.
+The difficulties of adapting platformer gameplay to three dimensions led some developers to compromise by pairing the visual flash of 3D with traditional 2D side scrolling gameplay.
 These games are often referred to as 2.5D.
-The first such game was the Sega Saturn launch title, Clockwork Knight (1994).
+The first such game was Saturn launch title, Clockwork Knight (1994).
 The game featured levels and boss characters rendered in 3D, but retained 2D gameplay and used pre-rendered 2D sprites for regular characters, similar to Donkey Kong Country.
 Its sequel improved upon its design, featuring some 3D effects such as hopping between the foreground and background, and the camera panning and curving around corners.
 Meanwhile, Pandemonium and Klonoa brought the 2.5D style to the PlayStation.
-In a break from the past, the Nintendo 64 had the fewest side scrolling platformers with only four; Yoshi's Story, Kirby 64: The Crystal Shards, Goemon's Great Adventure, and Mischief Makers—and most met with a tepid response from critics at the time.
+In a break from the past, the Nintendo 64 had the fewest side scrolling platformers with only four, those being Yoshi's Story, Kirby 64: The Crystal Shards, Goemon's Great Adventure, and Mischief Makers—and most met with a tepid response from critics at the time.
 Despite this, Yoshi's Story sold over a million copies in the US, and Mischief Makers rode high on the charts in the months following its release.